FrontMen/node-proxy-services/README.md

 ![Screenshot](https://github.com/ThomasBurleson/node-proxy-services/raw/master/docs/proxy.png)<br/>

+Developers can easily change the local_port (e.g. :8000) or the silent_port (e.g. :8100) to match their own local port requirements.

 ### Disclaimers

 These scripts are NOT meant for production use.
 These simple facilitate local web servers with cross-domain support.